thysultan/VR/README.md

 - Rust
 - GO

-Open to Pull Requests for other langauges, just include a `langName-intro-to-lang.ext` file
+Open to pull requests for other Languages.
+Just include a `langName-intro-to-lang.ext` file.